CICERO (Community Initiative for Continuing Earth Radio Occultation)

 - Miniaturize the instrument from a power and mass perspective but ensure end data product quality and support essential JPL heritage software compatibility

-- The quality and effectiveness of collaboration is far superior when the collaborators are within driving distance.
+- The quality and effectiveness of collaboration are far superior when the collaborators are within driving distance.
 JPL has been on site for system test verifications and design reviews.

 • CION instrument features